 Most mornings, the fog is thick.
 Well, maybe smog for those who live in the city but here in the suburb, we still get real fog.
 And, depending, on your mindset, fog at dawn can be either truly romantic or downright creepy.
 I take the romantic route.
 And when I feel that way, I get inspired.
 Early yesterday morning, I cooked two stews.
 This beef and white white stew was the first.

-- 450 g. of stewing beef (I used short ribs)
+- 450 grams stewing beef (I used short ribs)

-- 4 tbsps. of flour
+- 4 tablespoons flour

-- 4 tbsps. of butter
+- 4 tablespoons butter

-- 4 tbsps. of olive oil
+- 4 tablespoons olive oil

-- ¾ c. of chopped onion
+- 3/4 cup chopped onion

-- 2 generous pinches of dried tarragon
+- 2 generous pinches dried tarragon

-- 2 c. of broth, preferably homemade
+- 2 cup bone broth preferably homemade

-- spinach, as much as you like
+- spinach as much as you like

 Cut the beef into two-inch cubes.
 Sprinkle with salt and pepper.
 Toss with the 4 tbsps. of flour.